The what and the why of a Sample Lean Marketing Communications Strategy, I get paid for the how.

 Vision + Mission + Goals = Strategic Direction

-To find a synthesis between a Conservative Economic Philosophy Center vision and what audiences would accept, not to capitulate to what audiences thought they wanted or to tell audiences what they ought to want.
+To find a synthesis between an Economic Philosophy Center vision and what audiences would accept, not to capitulate to what audiences thought they wanted or to tell audiences what they ought to want.

 To generate knowledge and understanding of the institutions that affect the freedom to prosper, and to find sustainable solutions that overcome the barriers preventing individuals from living free, prosperous, and peaceful lives.

-To build awareness, within certain audiences, of a Conservative Economic Philosophy Center and its research.
+To build awareness, within certain audiences, of an Economic Philosophy Center and its research.

-To create disruptive innovations in the economic philosophy education status quo to achieve validated learning of the engine(s) of growth in awareness, within certain audiences, of a Conservative Economic Philosophy Center and its research on a continuous basis seems the only sustainable organizational path under conditions of extreme uncertainty.
+To create disruptive innovations in the economic philosophy education status quo to achieve validated learning of the engine(s) of growth in awareness, within certain audiences, of an Economic Philosophy Center and its research on a continuous basis seems the only sustainable organizational path under conditions of extreme uncertainty.

 To figure out the right products to create, the products audiences want and value, as quickly as possible.